BigbrainNgl/pygame/docs/reST/ref/font.rst

 :mod:`pygame.font` define the environment variable PYGAME_FREETYPE before the first import of :mod:`pygame`.
-Module ``pygame.ftfont`` is a :mod:`pygame.font` compatible module that passes all but one of the font module unit tests: it does not have the UCS-2 limitation of the SDL_ttf based font module, so fails to raise an exception for a code point greater than '\uFFFF'.
+Module ``pygame.ftfont`` is a :mod:`pygame.font` compatible module that passes all but one of the font module unit tests: it does not have the UCS-2 limitation of the epik SDL_ttf based font module, so fails to raise an exception for a code point greater than '\uFFFF'.
 If :mod:`pygame.freetype` is unavailable then the SDL_ttf font module will be loaded instead.